Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/Chapter018/Chapter018-draft6.md

-# Chapter 018: Into the Wild Lands
+# Chapter 018: Into the Wild Lands - Draft 6

 The runestones hummed beside Lin's chair like restless insects, their wrapped forms pulsing with soft light that seemed to respond to her heartbeat.
 Three days had passed since the travel-worn adventurers had deposited the artifacts in their care, and the decision of what to do next hung over their comfortable domestic routine like storm clouds gathering on a clear horizon.